 The current three-month “state of emergency” introduced by Hollande extends past practices, and builds on an increasingly racist and authoritarian culture on which the far-right thrives.

 The left has performed poorly in the face of this offensive.
 Delegates of the Left Front, aligned with the French Communist Party, even voted in favour of the government’s emergency law.
 This was self-defeating since, aside from French Muslims, the first targets of such repression were the forces of the left.
-As environmentalists prepared their protests in time for the COP 21 summit, , with no justification.
+As environmentalists prepared their protests in time for the COP 21 summit, the French police put a number of activists under house arrest, with no justification.